NotZoeyDev/Enmity-Plugins/README.md

-# Aliucord-Plugins
+# Enmity-Plugins

-List of plugins I created for Aliucord iOS.
+List of plugins I created for Enmity.